Yolo Crisis Nursery Programs

-Available to newborns through 5-year-olds whenever their parents face a challenge in providing safe care for them.
+Available to newborn through 5-year-old children whenever their parents face a challenge in providing safe care for them.
 Ongoing respite care as crises resolve.
 30 days of care over a 6-month period.
-Operates 24-7 all 365 days of the year.
-Phone 530-758-6680 to initiate care.
-Free and voluntary for parents.
+Operates 24 hours per day, all 365 days of the year.
+The Nursery’s services are free and voluntary for parents.

 Goals: Preventing child abuse and neglect; providing respite for stressed parents; nurturing healthy and resilient children and families.

 What’s special: Trauma-informed care (staff has extensive training in recognizing and mitigating trauma in young children).
 One of only four crisis nurseries in California offering this level of care.

 Goals: Keeping families intact and moving toward long-term stability.

-The Yolo Crisis Nursery’s infant daycare and preschool is available to children of families transitioning out of crisis.
-Also available to special-needs children.
-Operates 7 am to 7 pm weekdays.
+The Yolo Crisis Nursery’s infant daycare and preschool is available to children of families transitioning out of crises.
+It is also available to special-needs children and operates from 7 am to 7 pm on weekdays.

-Goals: The objective of this program is to promote the physical and emotional health of at-risk children; addressing preschoolers’ developmental deficiencies to put them on a level playing field as they enter kindergarten.
+Goals: The objective of this program is to promote the physical and emotional health of at-risk children.
+The trauma-trained staff addresses preschoolers’ developmental deficiencies to put them on a level playing field as they enter kindergarten.

 What’s special: Trauma-informed care; lower-than-usual child-staff ratios, and remarkable staff longevity.
-Only program in California combining crisis care with ongoing specialized day care/preschool.
+The only program in California combining crisis care with ongoing specialized daycare and preschool.